DeNepo/welcome-to-js/README.md

 ### Exercises in this Repo

 The exercises in this module focus on how to read and understand programs that interact with a user.
+These exercises are a few steps above what you are expected to write or easily understand, that's the idea!
 As a programmer you will spend more of your time reading, understanding and adjusting code than you will writing it.
 So why not start there?

-- 🥚 **[reading-code](./reading-code)**: Practice reading files of code.
+- 🐣 **[reading-programs](./reading-programs)**: Practice reading interactive programs.
 This includes identifying variables, tracing code like the computer, drawing on the code, and asking good questions.
-- 🐣 **[forest-and-trees](./forest-and-trees)**: Analyze programs in detail learning to explain what is happening on each line, and explaining how each line contributes to the program's overall behavior.
+- 🐣 **[describing-programs](./describing-programs)**: Analyze programs in detail learning to explain what is happening on each line, and explaining how each line contributes to the program's overall behavior.
-- 🐣 **[parsons-problems](./parsons-problems)**: You will be given many lines of code, scrambled out of order.
-You need to move them back into the correct order and indentation.
-Careful! there may be some extra lines
-- 🐣 **[word-banks](./word-banks)**: Complete programs by filling in the blanks.
-All the missing words and symbols will be provided, you need to figure out where they go.
-- 🐣 **[naming-variables](./naming-variables)**: Code should be written for people first, computers second.
-Learn to give helpful names to your variables that describe what data they store and how they are used in your program.
-- 🐣 **[logging](./logging)**: Learn how to create your own trace of a program's execution using `console.log`.
-Practice tracing different aspects of the same program's execution.
 - 🐥 **[explorations](./explorations)**: Experiment with JS language features that interest you, try modifying the programs in this repo, or try writing your own.
 This folder is yours to explore JS and programming.

 </details>